scipopt/rubberband/README.md

 py.test -v tests/
 ```

-Tests will fail if Elasticsearch is not running, or if the index is empty.
+Tests will fail if Elasticsearch is not running, or if the index is empty or if you didn't configure authentication correctly.

 ## Deployment